CliMA/EnsembleKalmanProcesses.jl/docs/src/examples/lorenz_example.md

 ## Solution and Output
-The output will provide the estimated parameters.
+The output will provide the estimated parameters in the constrained `ϕ`-space.
+The `priors` are required in the get-method to apply these constraints.

 ### Printed output
 ```julia